apache/iceberg/format/spec.md

 #### Version 3: Extended Types and Capabilities

-Version 3 of the Iceberg spec extends data types and existing metadata structures to add new capabilities, including:
+Version 3 of the Iceberg spec extends data types and existing metadata structures to add new capabilities:

-* Adding new data types, like nanosecond timestamps, variant, and unknown.
+* New data types: nanosecond timestamp(tz)
-* Adding new supported type promotion cases, integer and long to string
+* New supported type promotion cases
-* Adding default value support to struct fields
+* Default value support to struct fields
-* Adding multi-argument transforms for partitioning and sorting
+* Multi-argument transforms for partitioning and sorting

 ## Goals